Earlier in 2025, Saudi Arabia announced it was expanding Saudization requirements and rates for 269 professions in the private sector.

 Staying ahead of Saudization requirements entails regular monitoring and maintaining up-to-date records of employees.
 Notably, companies in Saudi Arabia are required to update Saudization every week.

 Using AstroLabs’ all-in-one platform ensures compliance from day one.
 The AstroLabs’ on-the-ground team helps connect companies to top talent and assists them in tailoring employee acquisition and retention strategies as well as managing payroll and benefits.
+So far, over 150 companies have subscribed to AstroLabs’ HR, PRO, and GRO services as part of its post-setup support toolkit.

 When Do Companies Need to Hire Their First Saudi Employee?